• Skip to primary navigation

 The Role of Play-Based Learning

-For me, this was one of the big highlights of the book–a detailed explanation (with examples!) of play-based learning and WHY it is the preferred method for teaching young children.
-As a parent, this is what you want to know–how is my kid learning through play and what does it look like in real life.
+For me, this was one of the big highlights of the book — a detailed explanation (with examples!) of play-based learning and WHY it is the preferred method for teaching young children.
+As a parent, this is what you want to know: how my kid is learning through play and what it looks like in real life.
 This book delivers on this point.
 She shows wonderful real-life examples of preschool learning activities that are engaging and playful.
 Just reading these examples will help you understand what to look for in a preschool and give you ideas for what questions to ask on a preschool visit for your child.

 How Education Policy Affects the Schools